-With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.
+With summer coming to an end in Athol, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t washed it recently, it could be full of dust and debris from your yard.
-This accumulation can decrease your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+If you haven’t cleaned it this year, it could be blocked with mud and debris from your yard.
+This buildup can decrease your unit’s efficiency and cause it to stop working.
+Or make it wear out faster.

-We advise having your air conditioning system professionally maintained once a year.
+We recommend having your air conditioning system professionally tuned-up once a year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility expenses.
+A clean system can be more energy efficient, which could save you money on electric expenses.

-Routine AC maintenance also helps our technicians spot and address small issues before they develop into expensive problems.
+Routine AC maintenance also helps our technicians locate and handle small issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing